EmmaWarshaw/data_wrangling_1/Data_Manipulation_with_dplyr.md

 ### `arrange`

+This rearranges the rows in your data set.
+It’s like the sort sunction in SAS.

 In comparison to the preceding, arranging is pretty straightforward.
 You can arrange the rows in your data according to the values in one or more
 columns: